Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Beatrix’s Sword: In Kill Bill, the samurai sword made for Beatrix Kiddo i.e. the Bride by master swordsmith Hattori Hanzō.

-- Blade of Stormwind: Also referred to as the Great Royal Sword, this was once the runeblade wielded by Anduin Lothar in Blizzard’s Warcraft universe.
+- Blade of Stormwind: Also referred to as the Great Royal Sword, this was the runeblade previously wielded by Anduin Lothar in Blizzard’s Warcraft universe.
 Unfortunately, it was broken by the Doomhammer during Lothar’s battle with Orgrim Doomhammer.

 - Blazing Sword: The most powerful weapon of Voltron, Defender of the Universe.